 Revenue cycle management is a team sport.
 It involves multiple people within your practice, each playing a critical role.
 Your front office staff kicks things off by collecting accurate patient information and verifying insurance.
 Then, your providers deliver care, which medical coders translate into standardized codes.
 After that, your billing specialists submit claims to payers and manage the payment process.
 Every person involved has a direct impact on the cycle’s success.
 A small mistake at any stage can cause a ripple effect, leading to payment delays or denials that hurt your bottom line.

-Why RCM is Crucial for Your Practice
+Why a Healthy RCM is Crucial for Your Practice

 Think of Revenue Cycle Management (RCM) as the financial heartbeat of your practice.
 It’s the entire process that captures, manages, and collects patient service revenue—from the moment a patient schedules an appointment to the moment you receive final payment.
 When this cycle is healthy and efficient, your practice thrives.
 But when it’s clunky or inefficient, you feel the strain everywhere—from your cash flow and team morale to your patients’ overall satisfaction.